ptikobj/george-chapman-studio/_posts/2023-07-28-mohammed-sami.md

 of calm and unease while depicting the familiar scene of a petrol station at night.
 (While Hopper is often thought of as the painter of loneliness, his paintings actually depict something more like the uncanniness of lonely spaces.)
-Incidently, Sami mentioned [in an interview with The Guardian](https://www.theguardian.com/artanddesign/2022/mar/21/mohammed-sami-interview-iraqi-exile-painter-bullets-saddam-hussein) that his memories of his time spent as a refugee in Sweden are among his favourite, and that he returns to the country every month.
+Sami mentioned [in an interview with The Guardian](https://www.theguardian.com/artanddesign/2022/mar/21/mohammed-sami-interview-iraqi-exile-painter-bullets-saddam-hussein) that his memories of his time spent as a refugee in Sweden are among his favourite, and that he returns to the country every month.